 On the way home I caught a ride with a bunch of college kids in a ’64 Valiant convertible.
 When traffic came to a dead stop on the very top of the Chesapeake Bay Bridge, we all jumped out and danced among the cars when Martha and the Vandellas’ “Dancing in the Street” came on the radio.
 I was hooked.

 I had no real itinerary, just to get away.
-I still had fond memories of my grade-school days in laid-back college-town Iowa City, so that seemed like an attainable goal for now, although the ultimate pull of California was palpable.
+I still had fond memories of my grade-school days in laid-back college town Iowa City, so that seemed like an attainable goal for now, although the ultimate pull of California was palpable.
 I remember every ride and car on that memorable first escape into an utterly unknown future, with exactly thirty-five bucks in my bell-bottom jeans pocket.

-The very first one when I finally hit I-70 was by a mild-mannered state employee in a green Galaxie 500 who took me to Fredricksburg.
-He seemed a bit worried; for me, not for himself, given his role in enabling my escape to an unknown destination.
+The very first one when I finally hit I-70 was by a mild-mannered state employee in a green 1969 Galaxie 500 who took me to Fredricksburg.
+He seemed a bit worried; for me, not for himself, given his role in enabling my escape to an unknown and far-distant destination.
 “Are you sure you know what you’re doing?”
 Of course not.
 How else to learn?

-There were no less than fourteen cars and trucks on that trip.
-A brand-new 1971 Cadillac Coupe DeVille driven by a pair of high school sweethearts through the mountains of Pennsylvania, and how hard it was for the him to keep Dad’s new battleship in its lane, thanks to his inexperience and refusing to take his protective right hand off his girlfriend’s shoulder.
 The kids that picked me up in a clapped out ’64 Bel Air in the gathering darkness somewhere in eastern Ohio, got me very stoned, and then abruptly left me at a rural exit in a quickly growing snow storm.
 Too much snow for them; time to head for a friend’s house in a nearby town.
 That’s the hardest part of hitchhiking, actually; getting dropped off just when you’re getting warm, comfortable, familiar; especially in a snow storm in Ohio.
 What am I doing out here, indeed?

 That’s when I got my first ride in a big truck, and it was almost surreal, and not just because of that joint.
 Most of the traffic was abandoning the Turnpike as the snow started piling up, but he barreled right on through.
 The snow flakes rushing against that giant windshield in the headlights was like being on the bridge of the Enterprise at warp speed.
 The pounding roar of a Jimmy 318 (Detroit Diesel), the warmth and permeating dieselish smell of that cab; I felt so safe and secure way up there.
 And, the best thing of all, after a couple of hours he offered me his bunk.
-When I awoke, it was a brilliant clear and cold morning on the back side of the storm, at a truckstop in Illinois.
+When I awoke, it was a brilliant clear and cold morning on the back side of the storm, at a truck stop in Illinois.
 A few more rides, and I was in Iowa City: twenty four hours; the slowest but most indelible of my many trips on that route.
 I know how to do this…

 And I quickly learned how to improve on that; it became a challenge to whittle down my ET, and reduce dead time.
 On the toll-turnpikes (Pennsylvania, Ohio, Indiana), never to let someone drop me off at their exit, especially a small one.
 I learned that in a most painful way that could have been ugly: it was a bitterly cold January night, and my ride pulled off the turnpike late at night on an exit to nowhere.
 There was absolutely no hitching on the turnpike, so I had to wait outside the little toll booth, all night long.
 It was in the single digits or low teens, and my Army jacket wasn’t even insulated.
 I huddled, stamped my feet, cursed the toll collector for not letting me warm up in his heated bathroom, and shivered.
 Not one car ever came, until morning.